awsdocs/aws-systems-manager-user-guide/doc_source/automation-permissions.md

 # Method 2: Use IAM to configure roles for Automation<a name="automation-permissions"></a>

-If you need to create a service role for Systems Manager Automation, complete the following tasks\.
-For more information on when a service role is required for Automation, see [Setting up Automation](automation-setup.md)\.
+If you need to create a service role for Automation, a capability of AWS Systems Manager, complete the following tasks\.
+For more information about when a service role is required for Automation, see [Setting up Automation](automation-setup.md)\.

 **Topics**
 + [Task 1: Create a service role for Automation](#automation-role)